The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: Minimal desiderata and stability under homogeneity

 \subsection{Scale invariance for homogeneous architectures}

-Homogeneous architectures such as ReLU MLP satisfy scale invariance properties that we need to take into account in our discussion.
+Homogeneous architectures such as ReLU MLP satisfy scale invariance properties that are important to take into account in our discussion.
 The following result presents a general invariance under blockwise rescaling, provided one uses scale-invariant LRs.
 This is related to known invariance results under global rescaling for scale invariant losses~\citep{van2017l2, li2022robust,wan2020spherical}.

 \begin{proposition}[Invariance under block-wise rescaling] Consider a function $f_L(w_1,\dots,w_L)$ (the NN, in our context) which is separately positively $1$-homogeneous in each of its blocks of parameters $w_\ell\in \RR^{p_\ell}$.
 Let $\theta_0= (w_1(0),\dots,w_L(0))$ and let $\tilde \theta_0=\sigma \odot \theta_0 \coloneqq (\sigma_1w_1(0),\dots,\sigma_L w_L(0))$ for some scale factors $\sigma\in \RR^L_{+}$.
 Let $\theta(t)$ and $\tilde \theta(t)$ be the iterates of GD on $\Ll:\theta\mapsto \mathrm{loss}(f_L(\theta))$ with LR satisfying $\eta_\ell(t) \Vert \nabla_\ell \Ll(\theta(t))\Vert_2^2= \tilde \eta_\ell(t) \Vert \nabla_\ell \Ll(\tilde \theta(t))\Vert_2^2$ and starting from $\theta_0$ and $\tilde \theta_0$ respectively.
 If $\prod_{\ell=1}^L \sigma_\ell = 1$ then $\tilde \theta(t)=\sigma \odot \theta(t)$ for all $t\geq 1$. \end{proposition}